 It displays the total amount of items ordered by your consumers.
 This statistic may be used to track the peaks and troughs in your unit orders.

-The number of units sold has a direct impact on your product’s Amazon ranking.
+The number of units sold directly impacts your product’s Amazon ranking.
 You rank higher in Amazon’s search results if you sell more units.
 As a result, you must monitor this statistic and determine whether the volume of units bought is performing properly.

 It is calculated by multiplying the item’s price by the total number of units ordered.
 You can get the overall sales figure.
-Gross product sales are the total of your product sales plus any other expenditures like shipping, gift wrapping, and so on.
-In other words, it is the price the consumer paid for receiving the product, not just the product’s price.
+Gross product sales are the total of your product sales plus other expenditures like shipping, gift wrapping, etc. In other words, it is the price the consumer paid for receiving the product, not just the product’s price.

-You can track total product sales both with and without additional costs using this metric.
+Using this metric, you can track total product sales with and without additional costs.
 As a result, you will be given both net and gross sales statistics to comprehend.
 This allows you to measure your profits accurately.

 As an Amazon seller, you’re probably aware that one of the most important elements impacting your product ranking is income.
 To gain a comprehensive image of your Amazon company’s success, correlate your total sales with units sold, page views, and sessions.

-The number of visitors to your Amazon store is displayed by page views.
+Page views display the number of visitors to your Amazon store.
 Each page of your store is evaluated independently by Amazon.
 As a result, if a customer visits more than one page, it will be counted as a separate page view.

 Follow the number of page visits and determine if they are growing or decreasing.
 Then, if there is any matter, make the appropriate changes.